dotnet/runtime/docs/coreclr/workflow/UsingYourBuild.md

 ```bat
     .\build skiptests skipnative
 ```
-Which builds System.Private.CoreLib.dll AND System.Private.CoreLib.ni.dll (you will always want both) if you modify C# code.
+Which builds System.Private.CoreLib.dll if you modify C# code.
 If you wish to only compile the coreclr.dll you can do
  ```bat
     .\build skiptests skipmscorlib
 ```